Pupil Placements in Kingsweston

 Pupil placements and movement within Kingsweston School

-We are a large and diverse school community operating across five different school locations all located within a couple of miles (at most) of one another.
-As such we need to have a framework which supports the determination of the most appropriate placement within these settings bearing in mind the needs of each pupil as defined by their Statement and other relevant information.
+We are a large and diverse school community operating across three different school locations all located within a couple of miles (at most) of one another.

-We endeavour to make provision based on the best available match between the needs identified in the Statement, the P levels / National Curriculum levels at which the pupil is operating, the size and nature of the peer group available at a given location, the curriculum (including opportunities for inclusion) and the accreditation opportunities available at each of our sites.
+We endeavour to make provision based on the best available match between the needs identified in the EHCP, the academic levels at which the pupil is operating, the size and nature of the peer group available at a given location, the curriculum (including opportunities for inclusion) and the accreditation opportunities available at each of our sites.

 Of course spaces also need to be available in order that any subsequent placement doesn’t have a negative impact upon the quality of provision available to all.
 These factors will always be looked at on an individual pupil basis and parents’ / carers’ views will be taken into account.
 In general terms the following principles apply:

-Brightstowe pupils will have a Statement that includes confirmation of an autistic spectrum condition.
+Brightstowe pupils will have an EHCP that includes confirmation of an autistic spectrum condition.
 They are able to meet the academic requirements of a number of Entry Level and GCSE courses with support.
 They may be able to access supported placements within mainstream lessons.